Washington-University/HCPpipelines/README.md

 Keep in mind that depending upon your processor speed and whether or not you are performing gradient distortion correction, the Pre-FreeSurfer phase of processing can take several hours.

+#### FreeSurfer processing

+In the `${HCPPIPEDIR}/Examples/Scripts` directory, you will find a shell script for running a batch of subject data through the FreeSurfer part of structural preprocessing.
+This shell script is
+named: `FreeSurferPipelineBatch.sh`.
+You should review and possibly edit that script file to run the example data through the FreeSurfer processing.

+The `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables are set at the top of the script and should be verified and edited as indicated above in the discussion of Pre-FreeSurfer processing.

+Your environment script (`SetUpHCPPipeline.sh`) will need to have the same environment variables set as for the Pre-FreeSurfer processing.

+Once you have made any necessary edits as described above and the Pre-FreeSurfer processing has completed, then invoking FreeSurfer processing is quite similar to invoking Pre-FreeSurfer processing.
+The command will be similar to:

+        $ cd ~/projects/Pipelines/Examples/Scripts
+	$ ./FreeSurferPipelineBatch.sh
+        This script must be SOURCED to correctly setup the environment prior to running any of the other HCP scripts contained here

+	100307
+	About to use fsl_sub to queue or run /home/user/projects/Pipelines/FreeSurfer/FreeSurferPipeline.sh

+As above, the `fsl_sub` command will either start a new process on the current system or submit a job to an Oracle Grid Engine cluster.
+Also as above, you can monitor the progress by viewing the generated standard output and standard error files.

+#### Post-FreeSurfer processing

+In the `${HCPPIPEDIR}/Examples/Scripts' directory, you will find a shell script for running a batch of subject data through the Post-FreeSurfer part of structural preprocessing.
+This shell script is named: `PostFreeSurferPipelineBatch.sh`.
+This script follows the same pattern as the batch scripts to run Pre-FreeSurfer and FreeSurfer processing do.
+That is, you will need to verify/edit the `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables that are set at the top of the script, and your environment script (`SetUpHCPPipeline.sh`) will need to set environment variables appropriately.

+Once those things are taken care of and FreeSurfer processing is completed, commands like the following can be issued:

+        $ cd ~/projects/Pipelines/Examples/Scripts
+        $ ./PostFreeSurferPipelineBatch.sh
+	This script must be SOURCED to correctly setup the environment prior to running any of the other HCP scripts contained here

+	100307
+	About to use fsl_sub to queue or run /home/user/projects/Pipelines/PostFreeSurfer/PostFreeSurferPipeline.sh

+The `fsl_sub` command used in the batch script will behave as described above and monitoring the progress of the run can be done as described above.

 -----